Separation or divorce: teenage feelings

 Extra help for teenagers going through separation and divorce

 Sometimes teenagers might need extra help dealing with their parents’ separation.
-If the conflict between parents has been particularly intense, or is still going on, or if one of the parents has been depressed or has mental illness, teenagers might find it helpful to see a counsellor.
+If the conflict between parents has been particularly intense or is still going on, or if one parent has been depressed or has mental illness, teenagers might find it helps to see a counsellor.

 If you or your child needs to talk to someone urgently, phone Lifeline on 131 114.

-If your child needs to talk to someone other than you, he could try a confidential telephone counselling service for young people like Kids Helpline (1800 551 800) or visit the Kids Helpline website.
+If your child needs to talk to someone other than you, they could call a confidential telephone counselling service for young people like Kids Helpline on 1800 551 800.

 If you need support because of family violence, speak to your GP, a health professional, or a trusted family member or friend.
 You can also call the National Domestic, Family and Sexual Violence Counselling Service on 1800RESPECT (1800 737 732) or MensLine Australia on 1300 789 978.
 If you or your children are in immediate danger because of family violence, call the police on 000.